skatz1990/messaging_pipeline/README.md

 - [x] Add Elastic Search
 - [x] Integrate Kibana
 - [x] Add Cassandra
-- [x] Improve Readme with an ifrastructure diagram
+- [x] Improve Readme with an infrastructure diagram
 - [x] Add installation instructions in Readme
 - [x] Change Producer to produce a more realistic data, for instance - mouse movement from the user, or keyboard input
 - [x] Use Helm Charts
 - [x] Use multiple Kafka topics
 - [ ] Implement metrics
+- [ ] Unify ELK stack containers into one: https://hub.docker.com/r/sebp/elk/
+- [ ] Add Spark
+- [ ] Automate the entire deployment

 ## Installation Steps for Docker: